Roman-Simone/CLIMBER_RECOGNIZER/README.md

 ## Description
 This project has two goals:
-- The first is to create software capable of recognizing an indoor climbing route given a photo given the color of the route holds
+- The first is to create software capable of recognizing an indoor climbing route given a photo and the color of the route holds
 - The second to perform tracking of a climber using a video as input.
-Two modes were used the first is with optical flow while the second is with bgbackground
+Two modes were used the first is with optical flow while the second is with background subtractor

 To simulate this, a graphical user interface was created with python's tkinter library.
 For more information, please refer to the [Report_project](https://github.com/Roman-Simone/Climber_recognizer/blob/main/Report_project.pdf) document.